EricPolman/react-monorepo-boilerplate/README.md

 The Applications folder will contain two React applications implementing the same business logic and UI Kit packages without having a relation between the packages.
 One of the applications will provide a boilerplate for an authenticated vs non-authenticated flow which I personally like to use.

 ESlint, Jest, and Prettier will also be available in this boilerplate.

+## Tailwind

+This repository uses Tailwind in the shared UI kit package.
+The Storybook application and the React application include the resulting SCSS file.
+If you want to make changes to the Tailwind config, you can use the "watch:tailwind" command to watch for changes.